sreachtools/sreachtools-website/_docs/src/modules/stochReach/setBased/SReachSetOptions/index.md

   * While 'Gaussian' disturbance can have options.bound_set_method be 'polytope' or 'ellipsoid', 'UserDefined' disturbance requires options.bound_set_method to be 'polytope'.
+  * In 'genzps-open', desired accuracy is the farthest lower bound on the confidence interval acceptable.
+In order to remain conservative, RandomVector/getProbPolyhedron subtracts desired_accuracy from the result to yield an underapproximation.
+For higher desired_accuracy, the result may be more conservative but faster.
+For lower desired_accuracy, the result may take more time.

   ============================================================================

   This function is part of the Stochastic Reachability Toolbox.